The Pet Shop

 The Pet Shop is an American television program broadcast on the DuMont Television Network.
 The series ran from 1951 to 1953, and was a primetime series on pet care hosted by Gail Compton and his young daughter Gay.

-The program, produced and distributed by DuMont, aired on Saturdays at 7:30 pm ET on most DuMont affiliates.
-The series was cancelled in 1953.
+The program, produced in Chicago and distributed by DuMont, aired on Saturdays at 7:30 pm ET on most DuMont affiliates.
+The series ran on the network from December 1, 1951 to March 14, 1953.
 DuMont replaced the series with local (non-network) programming.